Bsaiarunyadav/README.MD/anisble.md

 # chilren can change the value of property
 # You inherit the values from parent, as a children you can override the values, you can add the values.

+infra vs configuration (session 21 [01.34.42time])

+INFRASTRUCTURES. (without this application cannot run) (These are important for inviting any companines and   ) servers
+route53
+databases
+loadbalancers

+Configuration is once creating the server
+- the work will be inside server what is there
+- servers creation was not at all recommended .

+# SESSION 22

+We have 2 things
+1) scripting
+2) coding

+we knew that in both of the things and we only have

+1) variables
+2) conditions
+3) loops
+4) functions
+5) data types

+and we follow a priciple i.e
+DRY :- Dont repeat yourself

+As we can see we have lot of code that we use multiple times .(catalogue components in other as same )
+> instead of  this we have a ansible role i.e
+**ROLE ---> ansible role is the proper directory structure to use the components.**

+    roles/
+        common/               # this hierarchy represents a "role" tasks/            #
+                main.yml      #  <-- tasks file can include smaller files if warranted handlers/         #
+                main.yml      #  <-- handlers file
+            templates/        #  <-- files for use with the template resource ntp.conf.j2   #  <------- templates end in .j2
+            files/            #
+                bar.txt       #  <-- files for use with the copy resource foo.sh        #  <-- script files for use with the script resource vars/             #
+                main.yml      #  <-- variables associated with this role
+            defaults/         #
+                main.yml      #  <-- default lower priority variables for this role meta/             #
+                main.yml      #  <-- role dependencies
+            library/          # roles can also include custom modules module_utils/     # roles can also include custom module_utils lookup_plugins/   # or other types of plugins, like lookup in this case

+        webtier/              # same kind of structure as "common" was above, done for the webtier role monitoring/           # ""
+        fooapp/               # ""

+### NOW let us resturcture the anisble roboshop using this best practice and this was a advanced topic ###

+ansible-playbook -i inventory -e ansible_user=centos -e ansible_password=DevOps321 ansible-roboshop